Aluminium–magnesium alloys: Applications and processing

-Due to the good corrosion resistance and high strength at low temperatures, AlMg is used in the shipbuilding, in the construction for chemical apparatus and pipelines, for refrigeration technology and automobiles.
-The good weldability is crucial for use in the aircraft construction, there also with additions of Scandium and Zirconium for better weldability.
+Due to the good corrosion resistance and high strength at low temperatures, AlMg is used in shipbuilding, in the construction of chemical apparatus and pipelines, and for refrigeration technology and automobiles.
+The good weldability is crucial for use in the aircraft construction, there also with additions of scandium and zirconium for better weldability.

 Solubility of magnesium and phases

 The solubility of magnesium is very high in aluminium and reaches a maximum at 450 °C with 14% to 17% depending on the literature reference.
 At 34.5%, there is a Eutectic with Al8Mg5 (sometimes referred to as Al3Mg2), an intermetallic phase ($\beta$-phase).
 The solubility of Mg decreases sharply with falling temperature, i.e., at 100 °C it is still 2%, at room temperature 0.2%.

 The elimination of the $\beta$-phase occurs with pure AlMg alloys after a four-stage process.
 With technically used alloys with other alloying elements and impurities, the process is much more complicated: